unChaz/sci-fi-5e/srd/monsters/monsters.md

 3/day each: _blade barrier_, _dispel evil and good_, _resurrection_
 1/day each: _commune_, _control weather_

 **_Magic Resistance_**.
-The solar has advantage on saving throws against spells and other magical effects.
+The solar has advantage on saving throws against spells and other tek effects.

 **Actions**